AIP Chicken Casserole Recipe with Broccoli and Olives

 A Healthier Casserole

 Not only is this casserole perfectly suitable for those on an AIP diet, it’s also just plain healthier for everyone.
 Casseroles are popular for their warming ooey-gooey comfort, not their nutrition.
 But who says you can’t have the best of both worlds?

 Many a casserole is swimming in dairy.
 There’s the cream of mushroom or chicken soup, the sour cream, the butter, the cheese…I’m getting gastrointestinal discomfort just thinking about it!

-It’s a lot, even if you’re not intolerant or sensitive to lactose.
+It’s a lot, even if you’re not intolerant of dairy.
 So I set out to mimic the creamy texture using AIP-friendly ingredients, and I believe I was successful.

 For this dish, you’ll replicate the casserole consistency with mushrooms, coconut cream and coconut oil.

 You keep all of the deliciousness, but lose the dairy overload – not to mention the sodium from the cream-based soups.
 And you gain bacon!

 You might be wondering why bacon might not be AIP-friendly.
 Unfortunately, many types of bacon hide sinister ingredients in their charming crispy exteriors.

 Sure, you’ve heard that nitrates and salt and similar players are used to preserve the meat.
 You probably already have your go-to brand or source that is prepared without unnatural and unhealthy preservatives.
 But have you been avoiding added sugar?